 Medication may need to be evaluated once in a residential setting.
 Often, residential treatment is used to eliminate those medications which are unnecessary or that have problematic side effects.
 High quality programs work with families and their educational consultants to obtain a thorough medication history by the time of admission so that medications which have previously been tried and failed are not used again in the same way.
 These programs also notify parents of any medication changes, concerns or issues.
 Programs vary in their philosophies on the use of medication.

 Prescribing practices are based on the best available current research.
-Medication is distributed by nurses or other medical staff—not by children.
-Other questions to ask:
+Medication is distributed by nurses or other medical staff and not by children.

 - How is medication distributed to the children or young adult?